conoroshea1996/elderJsTest/src/routes/blog/employee-referrals-team-can-help-you-grow.md

 ---
-title: "Employee referrals: your team can help you grow"
+title: 'Employee referrals: your team can help you grow'
-date: "2015-08-17"
+date: '2015-08-17'
 categories:
-  - "culture-branding"
+  - 'culture-branding'
 tags:
-  - "employee-referrals-software"
+  - 'employee-referrals-software'
-slug: "employee-referrals-team-can-help-you-grow"
+slug: 'employee-referrals-team-can-help-you-grow'
-seoTitle: "Your team can help you grow | Employee referrals software"
+seoTitle: 'Your team can help you grow | Employee referrals software'
 seoDescription: "We disscuss what an employee referrals scheme and how it encourages a company's existing employees to help select and recruit suitable candidates."
-author: "HireHive-Team"
+author: 'HireHive-Team'
-coverImage: "/images/shutterstock_131096951.jpg"
+coverImage: '/images/shutterstock_131096951.jpg'
 ---

 What is an employee referral scheme?